aafaz/Loan-Prediction-System/README.md

 •	Perform different tests of statistical significance to uncover hidden data relationships that our predictive model could learn from and leverage when predicting unseen instances.

-•	Employed statistical analysis using various python libraries to identify the number and names of features that could more likely help in identifying the potential customers.
+•	Employed statistical analysis using various python libraries to identify the number and names of features that could more likely help in identifying the potential customers by predicting whether a loan would be approved or not.

 # Future Improvements: